Preprocessor features

 operates in the context of the filesystem (and process) state created by

-the preceding script
+the preceding script and upload blocks.

 Example